Consumers Pick the 6 Best Insurance Personalities

 The Aflac brand skyrocketed in Japan after commercials first aired in 2003.
 The duck has become a favorite figure in Japan, where Aflac provides insurance for one out of every four Japanese residents for serious international appeal.

 When the idea was pitched, the duck was up against an Aflac ad featuring Ray Romano, whose TV show “Everybody Loves Raymond” was very popular.
 It was a bold choice to choose the duck over Romano, but it turned out to be smart for the brand.

 Aflac focuses on covering people while out of work.
 They don’t have the same competition the average auto insurance provider does.
 But when you think of the company that will pay you to heal up after an accident, chances are you don’t think of anybody but Aflac.

 Though Nationwide’s competitors have scored with funny and charming mascots, using a famous athlete has been big for Nationwide.
 The previous Denver Broncos quarterback sings different lyrics — like, “Chicken parm you taste so good,” — to the tune of the “Nationwide is on your side” jingle.
 The “Jingle” commercials featuring the five-time league MVP have become the most popular ads in the company’s history.

+He often teams up with country singer Brad Paisley in quirky and entertaining commercials.
 Though terms of his Nationwide deal were never disclosed, Manning makes over $12 million a year for endorsements including Nationwide, Buick, Papa John’s, and Gatorade.
 Manning came in last in our survey of insurance personalities, but his ranking might be just related to team rivalries.

 Who is your favorite insurance personality to see on television?
 Comment below or vote on this page.